phillipsj/phillipsj/input/talks.md

 Image: images/microphone.jpg
 ---

 Here are the presentations that I have given.
-Listed by date, with the newest listed first.
 Links to the presentation and the video, if recorded, are provided.

 ## A DevOps Story
 * 2017 Code PaLOUsa
 * 2017 CodeStock

+## Putting your builds to work for you, a piece of Cake!
+* 2017 DevSpace
+<iframe src="//www.slideshare.net/slideshow/embed_code/key/17JOyirNYOzbj" width="595" height="485" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="//www.slideshare.net/secret/17JOyirNYOzbj" title="Putting your builds to work for you, a piece of Cake!" target="_blank">Putting your builds to work for you, a piece of Cake!</a> </strong> from <strong><a href="https://www.slideshare.net/JamiePhillips15" target="_blank">Jamie Phillips</a></strong> </div>

 ## Putting your builds to work for you, a piece of Cake!
 * 2017 CodeStock